- …

 Severe lung damage, head injury, and a broken right kneecap.

 Accident #2 - 2004, hit the back of a manure spreader (very shitty).
-I was a passenger near Mission, several broken bones insluding right hip, left wrist and severe lacerations to face.Accident #3 - 2018, hit by a car while walking across Knight St & 53rd in Vancounver, BC, TBI (traumatic brain injury).
+I was a passenger near Mission, several broken bones insluding right hip, left wrist and severe lacerations to face.Accident #3 - 2018, hit by a car while walking across Knight St & 53rd in Vancounver, BC, I suffered a TBI (traumatic brain injury) and my head hit the metal bar above the front window.

-Accident #4 - 2024, hit from behind by a truck in Thailand that was going 10 times faster than me.
+Accident #4 - 2024, hit from behind by a truck while travelling in Thailand.
+The truck that hit me was was going 10 times faster than I was.

-These accidents have made me realise how lucky I am to be alive and that the reason i am on earth is to teach people what I know best - how to armwrestle !
+These accidents have made me realise how lucky I am to be alive.

 I get knocked down, but I get back up and don’t stay down